The Dancing Water, the Singing Apple, and the Speaking Bird: The Brother Quests for a Bride

 In some regional variants, the children are sent for some magical objects, like a mirror, and for a woman of renowned beauty and great powers.
 This character becomes the male sibling's wife at the end of the story.
-For instance, in the Typen Turkischer Volksmärchen ("Types of Turkish Foltkales"), by folklorists Wolfram Eberhard and Pertev Naili Boratav.
+For instance, in the Typen Turkischer Volksmärchen ("Types of Turkish Folktales"), by folklorists Wolfram Eberhard and Pertev Naili Boratav.
 Type 707 is known in Turkey as Die Schöne or Güzel ("The Beautiful").
 The title refers to the maiden of supernatural beauty that is sought after by the male sibling.

 Such variants occur in Albania, as in the tales collected by J. G. Von Hahn in his Griechische und Albanische Märchen (Leipzig, 1864), in the village of Zagori in Epirus, and by Auguste Dozon in Contes Albanais (Paris, 1881).
 These stories substitute the quest for the items for the search for a fairy named E Bukura e Dheut ("Beauty of the Land"), a woman of extraordinary beauty and magical powers.
 One such tale is present in Robert Elsie's collection of Albanian folktales (Albania's Folktales and Legends): The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts.

 Another version of the story is The Tale of Arab-Zandyq, in which the brother is the hero who gathers the wonderful objects (a magical flower and a mirror) and their owner (Arab-Zandyq), whom he later marries.
 Arab-Zandyq replaces the bird and, as such, tells the whole truth during her wedding banquet.

 In an extended version from a Breton source, called L'Oiseau de Vérité, the youngest triplet, a king's son, listens to the helper (an old woman), who reveals herself to be a princess enchanted by her godmother.
 In a surprise appearance by said godmother, she prophesises her goddaughter shall marry the hero of the tale (the youngest prince), after a war with another country.

 Another motif that appears in these variants (especially in the Middle East and Turkey) is suckling an ogress's breastmilk by the hero.